robenkleene/design-references/cinema-4d.md

 ## Image Viewer

 You can open a reference image by going to "Window" -> "Picture Viewer", using the folder icon to open an image, and then dragging the grid icon in the upper left of the window into the sidebar.

+## Refractions

+- **Refraction**: How fast light moves through a vacuum and how fast it moves through a material and an object.
+So `1.5` means light is going to move `1.5` times slower through the material than it would normally.